 Foil blades shall not exceed thirty-four inches in length.
+Guard of foil shall not exceed 3 and 1/2 inches in diameter.
 Contestants should acknowledge all touches in an audible voice.
 A persistent failure to do so is an offense against form and shall be considered by the judges in making the final award.